mistersourcerer/mistersourcerer.github.io/EN-us.md

 title: "[msbb]"
 ---

-# Hi, my name is Ricardo Valeriano
+# Hi, I am Ricardo Valeriano

 And I go as @mistersourcerer on the interwebz.